rachitdhar/azure-queue-peek-and-query/README.md

 - Type the queue-name, and choose the environment (corresponding to the service bus connection strings added in the appsettings.json)
 - Choose to peek from either the queue or the dead-letter queue
+- Ability to set a sequence number range to retrieve messages for
 - Choose to view either the full message column or just the truncated form of it
 - Can export the messages peeked as an excel file
 - Can query the peeked messages using an SQL language (DuckDB SQL syntax: https://duckdb.org/docs/stable/sql/introduction.html)